 - The set-up process and operation procedures are easy to use.
 All you need to do is create the account and add ongoing contributions.
-After that, you will provide your risk levels and goals, and finally top it off by picking the befitting portfolio.
+After that, you will provide your risk levels and goals and finally top it off by picking the befitting portfolio.

 - In most taxable accounts, you will get a tax-loss harvesting scheme that is automated.
 The scheme uses temporary losses in the market to balance with the gains.
 This process will help you avoid getting massive tax reductions.

-- Behavioral economics has shown how emotions can block the investment decisions of even the most skilled investors.
+- Behavioural economics has shown how emotions can block the investment decisions of even the most skilled investors.
 Due to the emotional detachment, Robo-Advisors provide fewer chances for your emotions to ruin your investment.

-Cons of Robo investing
+Cons of Robo investing.

 - The lack of full financial planning while using a Robo-advisor can deter some investors.
 Some financial issues can benefit from having a conversation with an actual person, getting human advice.
 Financial advisors can know your needs better to provide the support you need, especially after a huge market drop.

 - The elimination of face-to-face interactions is the major downfall for the Robo-advisors.
 When it comes to investments, people can sometimes get cold feet, have emotional breakdowns and make terrible decisions if not well guided.
-Conventional financial advisors perform better at this as they have the human experience and knowledge to help the investors.
+Conventional financial advisors perform better as they have the human experience and knowledge to help the investors.

 Robot Advisor FAQs